 At the same time, a growing number of states have passed laws banning e-waste from going into landfills and incinerators.
 It’s been estimated that up to 70 percent of the heavy metals in U.S. landfills come from electronics.

-It’s been estimated that e-waste contains more than 75 percent of the environmentally hazardous waste found in landfills.
+Currently, the volume of e-waste that can be recycled properly is less than 20% of the total volume of e-waste generated worldwide each year.
+And it’s been estimated that e-waste contains more than 75 percent of the environmentally hazardous waste found in landfills.

 This is not just an issue in the United States.
 E-waste recycling has actually been done at a higher rate in Europe than in the United States.
 A full-fledged e-waste recycling plant recently opened in Karnataka in South India, a country that generates an estimated 2.5 million tons of e-waste per year.